SvenGroot/AdventOfCode/day24/README.md

 search was endless.
 Trying to "guess" a reasonable longest path and capping the search like that worked for the sample, but not for the real input; it was still to slow.

-I then realized that because the valley states repeated, and there weren't that many (on 599 in the real input) I could pre-compute all of them, saving work during the search.
+I then realized that because the valley states repeated, and there weren't that many (only 599 in the real input) I could pre-compute all of them, saving work during the search.
 That also meant I could represent a state as `(valley_index, position)`, which made memoization easy.
 Yet, this was still too slow, so I used to memoization to detect cycles too.

 This worked, both for the sample and part 1.